This manual is for Tarlz (version 0.26, 7 December 2024).

 If a worker can't continue decoding for any cause (for example lack of memory or finding a split tar member at the beginning of a lzip member), it requests mastership to print an error and terminate the program.
 Only if some other worker requests mastership in a previous lzip member can this error be avoided.

-Safely decoding an arbitrary tar archive in parallel is only possible if one decodes the headers sequentially first.
+Safely decoding a tar archive in parallel is only possible if one decodes the headers sequentially first.
 For example, if a tar archive containing another tar archive is decoded starting from some position other than the beginning, there is no way to know if the first header found there belongs to the outer tar archive or to the inner tar archive.
 Tar is a format inherently serial; it was designed for tapes.

 The pax format is even more serial than the ustar format.
 Two headers need to be decoded sequentially for each file.
 The extended header may even need parsing to reveal something as basic as file size.
 If a thread decodes the ustar header skipping the preceding extended header, it may extract a file of incorrect size at the wrong place.
 Moreover, a pax archive with global headers can't be decoded in parallel because each thread can't know about the global headers decoded by other threads.